 - Easy to find in stock but avoid anything with unnecessary features.

 Usually, your first experience with ghost hunting is with a spirit box.
-It functions a little like a broken radio, actively flicking through radio frequencies at different rates to allow ghosts to actively communicate with us, answering questions and passing on messages.
+It functions a little like a broken radio, actively flicking through radio frequencies at different rates to allow ghosts to communicate actively with us, answering questions and passing on messages.

-This is the easiest way of working with the electronic voice phenomenon (EVP) and while there are alternatives (which I’ll touch on) a good spirit box will give you the best chance at communicating with a ghost and is most people’s first piece of ghost hunting equipment.
+This is the easiest way of working with the electronic voice phenomenon (EVP), and while there are alternatives (which I’ll touch on), a good spirit box will give you the best chance at communicating with a ghost and is most people’s first piece of ghost hunting equipment.

 Also known as a spirit or ghost box, I’ve got a full guide on how they work and how you can use them here.

-The model I (and most paranormal investigators) would suggest is the SB7 (commonly featured on ghost hunting shows).
+The model I (and most paranormal investigators) would suggest is the SB7 (commonly featured on ghost-hunting shows).
 Full of features at a good price point.

-You can hear ghostly voices by the naked ear (in some cases) or picked up on voice recordings on other devices.
+You can hear ghostly voices by the naked ear (in some cases) or pick up on voice recordings on other devices.
 The difference here is a spirit box helps you hear these voices intentionally.